-The pupils will manufacture a cotton tote bag which will be used to promote their chosen charity.
-They will use skills gained in Year 7 to manufacture the bag using the sewing machine and investigate how the bag can be strengthened and reinforced.
+The pupils will manufacture a pair of shorts.
+They will use skills gained in Year 7 to manufacture the garment using the sewing machine and investigate how textiles can be strengthened and reinforced.
 Cotton will be investigated for its suitable properties and the environmental impact of the material will be considered.
-The pupils will screen print their logo onto the bag and use additional embellishment techniques.
+The pupils will understand how to use commercial patterns and will use embroidery techniques to embellish their work.